sunnatTuychiyev/Mazzaly_backend/README.md

    ```bash
    python manage.py runserver
    ```

+After registering a new account, a verification code is sent to the provided email address.
+Send a POST request to `/api/verify-email/` with the email and code to activate the account.

 Environment variables can be configured using a `.env` file.
 See `.env.example` for the available keys.